Annual Invasive Species Workshop

-The Alaska Committee for Noxious and Invasive Plant Management and the Alaska Invasive Species Working Group organize an invasive species conference held annually in the late fall.
-The conference rotates between locations in Anchorage, Fairbanks and various rural communities.
+The Alaska Committee for Noxious and Invasive Plant Management and the Alaska Invasive Species Working Group organize an invasive species workshop held annually in the late fall.
+The workshop rotates between locations in Anchorage, Fairbanks and various rural communities.

-The conference is a forum for discussing invasive species management activities within the state and offers expert presentations about emerging invasive species science and management issues.
-The conference typically draws 100 to 150 participants.
+The workshop is a forum for discussing invasive species management activities within the state and offers expert presentations about emerging invasive species science and management issues.
+The workshop typically draws 100 to 150 participants.

 - AGENDA coming soon

 The City and Fairbanks is in the heart of interior Alaska where a variety of invasive species issues are addressed.
 Southeast Alaska, has an active invasive species management group working on issues including eradication of Elodea, management of various other species, and outreach.
 This year's workshop will host a variety of topics highlighting invasive species management and science in the Arctic, and Sub Arctic as well as emerging issues statewide.

 Worshops are being developed and will include aquatic invasive plant survey and management, outreach strategies and success stories, and more.
 Typically the conference and workshop are worth between 9 and 12 continuing education units for certified pesticide applicators of Alaska.

 Please submit abstracts by September 1st, 2016.
 Email abstracts as a Word document to Gino Graziano at firstname.lastname@example.org.
 An example is included to refer to when preparing your abstract in the abstract guidelines.